One After The Other: How Long Do Rebound Relationships Last?

 First things first-don't enter a rebound relationship if you haven't already done so.
 Take time to heal yourself, to work through the hurt, and to prepare for your next, best partnership.
 On the flipside, you should avoid entering into a relationship with someone who is just recently single.
 Even if they seem like a fantastic catch, it's highly unlikely that he or she will be able to provide you with what you need and desire while working through pain and hurt.

-If you choose to move forward anyway, it is best, to be honest with the person that you are in a rebound relationship with.
+If you choose to move forward anyway, it is best, to be honest with the person that you are in a rebound relationship with and don’t play any hot and cold games.
 Let them know that you are getting over someone and make it clear that you are unsure if you want the relationship to last.
 Most will understand.
-In fact, there may be a few who would prefer that the relationship did not last very long either.
+In fact, there may be a few who would prefer that the relationship did not last very long either and stays short-term.

 Regardless, it is vital that you communicate with each other throughout the relationship so you can truly know where the other is at.
 This will give you a better understanding of what the other is thinking and feeling and know precisely where you have gone too far or when to end it.